Spring Core Interview Questions

 When to use it: You use @DependsOn when Bean A relies on Bean B completing some setup or side effect, but Bean A does not directly inject Bean B. Common scenarios include:

-• Static Caches: Forcing a configuration bean to load and populate a static cache or system properties before another bean tries to read those values during its @PostConstruct phase.
+EntityManageror DAO beans attempt to connect to it. - Static Caches: Forcing a configuration bean to load and populate a static cache or system properties before another bean tries to read those values during its

 In Spring, the @PropertySource annotation provides a convenient, declarative mechanism for adding custom property files to Spring’s global Environment.